aedemirsen/language_builder/README.md

 defaultLanguage   --> This String value should be the shortcut of the language you want it to be default.
                       And ofcourse that language config must be added to your custom Language class.

-languagesMap      --> This is the part you will tell to LanguageBuilder what languages and prepared texts
+languagesMap      --> This is the part you will tell LanguageBuilder what languages and prepared texts
                       it should use.

 child             --> This is your root widget.